openmoh/openmohaa/docs/script/events.md

 # Events

 OpenMoHAA introduces a new way for scripts to monitor for specific events, like players spawning or getting killed.
+Multiple scripts can subscribe to the same events.

 ## Subscribing

-Script commands related to events:
+Commands related to events:
 ```cpp
 event_subscribe event_name script_label
     Subscribes to an event, script_label will be called when the event is triggered